 This is how bearded dragons learn about new places and creatures.

-10. Mouth Gaping Or Opening
+10. Mouth Gaping or Opening

 Bearded dragons sometimes open their mouths to avoid overheating.